-CAs that do not issue certificates or possess certificates asserting the Medium SHA-256, Medium Token SHA-256, or any of the PIV-I OIDs may use the SHA-1 hash algorithm when generating digital signatures on certificates, CRLs, and OCSP responses.
+CAs that do not issue certificates or possess certificates asserting the Medium SHA-256, Medium Token SHA-256, Medium Hardware SHA-256, or any of the PIV-I OIDs shall use SHA-1 or stronger hash algorithm when generating digital signatures on certificates, CRLs, and OCSP responses.

-CAs issuing certificates or possessing certificates with Medium SHA-256, Medium Token SHA-256, Medium Device SHA-256, or any of the PIV-I OIDs shall use the SHA-256 hash algorithm when generating digital signatures on certificates, CRLs, and OCSP responses.
+CAs issuing certificates or possessing certificates with Medium SHA-256, Medium Token SHA-256, Medium Device SHA-256, Medium Hardware SHA-256, or any of the PIV-I OIDs shall use the SHA-256 hash algorithm when generating digital signatures on certificates, CRLs, and OCSP responses.

 CSAs shall sign responses using the same signature algorithm, key size, and hash algorithm as used by the CA to sign CRLs.
-CSAs that are authoritative for status of certificates with Medium SHA-256, Medium Token SHA-256, Medium Device SHA-256, or any of the PIV-I OIDs shall sign all responses using the SHA 256 hash algorithm.
+CSAs that are authoritative for status of certificates with Medium SHA-256, Medium Token SHA-256, Medium Device SHA-256, Medium Hardware SHA-256, or any of the PIV-I OIDs shall sign all responses using the SHA 256 hash algorithm.